 On July 1, 1929, 21 Fairfield was purchased from Cornelius Wood by Frank Waterman Stearns and his wife, Emily Williston (Clark) Stearns.
 They previously lived at the Hotel Touraine (southeast corner of Boylston and Tremont).
-They also maintained a home in Swampscott.
+They also maintained a home, Red Gables, in Swampscott.

 Frank Stearns was president of R. H. Stearns & Company, the retail dry goods store founded by his father, Robert Hall Stearns.
 He also was a close friend and advisor of Calvin Coolidge, credited with “discovering” him and helping him achieve the governorship and presidency.